AlekUp24/AlekUp24/README.md

 <p>
-    <b>My name is Hubert.</b>
+## My name is Hubert.</b>
 </p>

 ---

-On daily basis I'm RPA Developer responsible for automating processes (Python, VBA, SQL, API, SAPScripting) & LowCode development (Blue Prism, Power Apps, Power Automate).
+On daily basis I'm RPA Developer responsible for automating processes & LowCode development.

 ## 🔧 Technologies & Tools

 - Python
+- SQL
+- API
+- SAPScripting
+- VBA
+- Blue Prism, Power Apps, Power Automate

-In my free time I enjoy building stuff and explore new technologies.
+:watch: In my free time I enjoy building stuff and explore new technologies.

-Feel free to contact me if you have any suggestions to my repos or ideas!
+:bookmark_tabs: Feel free to contact me if you have any suggestions to my repos or ideas!

 ---